 OUR LOCAL TIP: After a walk around Montjüic Castle, head towards Mirador del Migdia (a viewpoint on the other side) and end the evening with a drink in the secret cafe beside it.
 On summer nights there are even free concerts in the garden.

 3- Take a Free Walking Tour with a local company

 Walking is the best way to see Barcelona and joining a local Free Walking Tour will help you understand a lot better what you are seeing.
-Runner Bean Tours offers, not one but 2 different Free Tours every day, rain or shine.
+Runner Bean Tours offers, not one, but two different Free Tours every day, rain or shine.
 Both tours start at Plaça Reial at 11am and 4.30pm (in summer) and 11am (in winter) and last for approximately 2.5 hours.
 Numbers are limited so reservations are recommended although not strictly necessary.
 If you haven’t booked, arrive 20 minutes early to secure a space on the tour of your choice.

 This is the best way to understand the history, traditions and legends of the city.
 Exploring the nooks and crannies of the medieval Gothic Quarter with a knowledgeable guide brings it to life.
 On this walking tour you will see the highlights of the area but also the hidden spots, almost impossible to find on your own.